-In Gympie, moderate flood levels exceed 12 meters and major flood level exceeds 17metres.
+In Gympie, moderate flood levels exceed 12 metres and major flood level exceeds 17 metres.
 Today we look at some of the photos and stories from our major floods.

 Read more about the Flood Warning System for the Mary River (Bureau of Meteorology) here – this link contains data on river height stations and the flood levels for first report height, minor, moderate and major flood levels as well as a summary of the flood gauge heights for the most significant floods in the region.